ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

 !!!
 Example

-    To insert the [predict] method, including all inference arguments, use `ultra.kwargs-predict`, which will insert the following code (including comments).
+    To insert the [predict] method, including all [inference arguments], use `ultra.kwargs-predict`, which will insert the following code (including comments).

     ```python
     model.predict(